topkecleon/telegram-bot-bash/examples/webhook/README.md

 Bashbot on every incoming update, it's more responsive and create less server load than polling Telegram

-Webhook works without running Bashbot and thus has the following limitations:
+Default webhook has the following limitations:
  - no startup actions
  - no background and interactive jobs
  - `addons` and `TIMER_EVENTS` are not working

-To run startup actions and `TIMER_EVENTS` run Bashbot with `./bashbot start` even not needed with webhook.

-Workaround for running new background jobs is to execute `./bashbot.sh resumeback` on the command line after starting a new background job.
+Workaround for running new background jobs is to execute `./bashbot.sh resumeback` after starting a new background job.

+#### Full webhook processing

+Use this method in case you need addons, TIMER or interactive scripts with webhook.

+1. Default webook method must work first!
+2. Create fifo: `mkfifo data-bot-bash/webhook-fifo-botname`
+3. Start Bashbot in batch mode: `bin/process-batch.sh --startbot --watch data-bot-bash/webhook-fifo-<botname>`

+In batch mode Bashbot read updates from given file instead of Telegram server. `--startbot` loads the  addons, start the TIMER and trigger all startup actions.
+`--watch` instructs Bashbot to watch for new updates instead of stop on EOF.

+To switch back to default processing delete fifo `data-bot-bash/webhook-fifo-<botname>` and kill `bin/process-batch.sh`.

 #### Enable webhook on Telegram side